BorisBoutillier/Kataster/README.md

 # Kataster
-A single screen simple space shooter developped in Rust with Bevy and Rapier2d.
+A single screen simple space shooter developped in Rust with Bevy and Heron (powered by rapier)`.

 It will remain a simple demonstration game.